HSH Dr Donatus, Prince von Hohenzollern

 Andrew Wilton FSA

-Andrew Wilton is visiting research fellow at Tate Britain, following a distinguished career at the Tate, the British Museum and the Royal Academy of Arts.
-He was honorary curator of prints and drawings at the Royal Academy of Arts and honorary curator and honorary liveryman of the Painter-Stainers’ Company in 2003; keeper and senior research fellow at the Tate Gallery, 1998–2002, keeper and of Brititish Art (1989-98) and curator of the Turner Collection (1985-89).
+Andrew Wilton is a visiting research fellow at Tate Britain, following a distinguished career at the Tate, the British Museum and the Royal Academy of Arts.
+He was honorary curator of prints and drawings at the Royal Academy of Arts and honorary liveryman of the Painter-Stainers’ Company in 2003; keeper and senior research fellow at the Tate Gallery, 1998–2002, keeper of British Art (1989-98) and curator of the Turner Collection (1985-89).
 He is a writer, artist and musician.

 Gillian Wolfe CBE, FRSA, Chair of the Conference Committee

-Gillian is the director of Learning and Public Affairs, Dulwich Picture Gallery.
-Her Community Education department has won the Royal Society for Public Health- Arts and Health Practice Award for 2011.
+Gillian Wolfe is the director of Learning and Public Affairs, Dulwich Picture Gallery.
+Her Community Education department has won the Royal Society for Public Health-Arts and Health Practice Award for 2011.
 A specialist adviser to the Clore Duffield Foundation Grants Programme, Gillian is emeritus commissioner of the Commission for Architecture and the Built Environment; specialist advisor and monitor of the Heritage Lottery Fund Expert Panel on Education.
-She is learning panel advisor to the Historic House Association, and trustee of Charleston and of the Brighton Pavilion and Museums Foundation.
+She is a learning panel advisor to the Historic House Association, and trustee of Charleston and of the Brighton Pavilion and Museums Foundatio